add2cal/add-to-calendar-button-react/README.md

 ## 📦 Installation

-Import the package using the following npm command:
+Install the package using the following npm command:

 ```sh
 npm install add-to-calendar-button-react